bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 NVK: 00:14:29

 I mean, all computers are compromised.
-, I mean, we're past that point now and the incentives are to become further compromised by even more actors compromising them, right?
+I mean, we're past that point now and the incentives are to become further compromised by even more actors compromising them, right?
 Because now the money is in the computer and more people have the money in their computers.

 ## Anchors and fee management mechanisms

 NVK: 00:14:44

-So let's say that we have oP_vault gets in, right?
+So let's say that we have `OP_vAULT` gets in, right?
 And also anchors so that we can change fees.
-Because you can't realistically have oP_vaults without having a way to changing fees or adding more fees.
+Because you can't realistically have `OP_vAULT`s without having a way to changing fees or adding more fees.

 James: 00:14:57